meta-eukomics/eukrhythmic-analaysis-pipeline/README.md

 ## General statistics

-Raw read inforation across the samples above can be found here:
+Raw read information from fastqc across the samples above can be found [here](https://meta-eukomics.github.io/eukrhythmic-analaysis-pipeline/outputs/fastqc/multiqc_report.html).

 ----------------------------------------
 This `README` file is a brief introduction to `eukrhythmic`.
 For more detailed information, please visit the [readthedocs](https://eukrhythmic.readthedocs.io/en/latest/).